[Windows] Automatically delete log files that are no longer needed on a regular basis

 Preparing the batch file

-C:\Users\testuser\Documents\test This log file is like a perpetual motion machine that is added every day.
-It's a pain to manually delete them.
-This time, I will explain a batch file that periodically deletes this after two weeks.
+C:\Users\testuser\Documents\test This log file is like a perpetual motion machine, with new files added every day.
+It's a pain to manually delete them one by one.
+In this article, we'll explain a batch file that will periodically delete these files after two weeks.

-First, create a batch file (.bat format) like the one shown below using a text editor.
+First, create a batch file (.bat format) like the one shown below using a text editor

 "logrotate.bat"

-@echo off setlocal set LOGDIR="C:\Users\testuser\Documents\test" forfiles /P "%LOGDIR%" /M *.log /C "cmd /C Del /S @path" /D -14 exit / B 0
+@echo off setlocal set LOGDIR="C:\Users\testuser\Documents\test" forfiles /P "%LOGDIR%" /M *.log /C "cmd /C Del /S @path" /D -14 exit /B 0

-Program explanation
+Program Description

 @echo off setlocal